OutTV (European TV channel): Availability

-Next to European tv-operators OUTtv has closed an European partnership since 2020 with Amazon Prime; subscribers can select the OUTtv channel as a separate option including an on-demand catalogue.
+Next to European tv-operators OUTtv has closed a European partnership since 2020 with Amazon Prime; subscribers can select the OUTtv channel as a separate option including an on-demand catalogue.

 OUTmusic

 Part of the daily programming is the music channel OUTmusic, offering daily a mix of classic music videoclips and popular clips of today combined with specific space for (upcoming) queer music artists.
 On March 1, 2010, OUTtv started its own internet radio station under the name OUTmusic.
 This channel mostly targets gay men and “like-minded” listeners and primarily brings new and well-known hits of the 1990s and 2000s.
 In the evening lounge music can be heard and in the weekend well-known Gay Classics.
 Next to the standard programme blocks, OUTmusic also offers room for pop divas, well-known DJs of famous gay clubs, new artists and the Eurovision Song Contest.

 OUTmusic Award

 Since OUTmusic's launch in 2010, OUTtv has presented the OUTmusic Award, an award given annually honoring the favorite Eurovision Song Contest entry by viewers.
 The winner of the award is determined through a large-scale online poll conducted every year in March and April and is announced before the start of the contest in order to avoid influencing the voting patterns of the contest's LGBT audience.
 The prize is personally awarded to the winner during OutTV's annual Eurovision Calling programme.